 Wild Leek Chimichurri?
 Yep.
 I went there.
-Wild leeks, also known as Ramps, are popping up all along the north east.
+Wild leeks, also known as Ramps, are popping up all along the northeast.
 Where I live, people will soon be covered in mud from hunting them down.
 This isn’t something you can grow in your garden.
-Wild leeks need to be foraged, much like fresh morels, and are typically found in wet wooded areas.
+Wild leeks need to be foraged for, much like fresh morels and are typically found in wet wooded areas.
 The season is short however and if you blink, you’ll miss them.

 If you’ve never had them, they are similar in taste to a scallion or leek.
 Wild Leeks are pungent in smell and taste and can be used in all sorts of dishes.
 Saute them and make onion dip, cook them with some bacon and toss it together with some pasta, or simply grill them and enjoy.

-Traditionally, chimichurri is an uncooked ‘sauce’ of sorts, typically made with fresh herbs, a bit of red pepper flakes, some vinegar and olive oil.
+Traditionally, chimichurri is an uncooked ‘sauce’ of sorts, typically made with fresh herbs, a few red pepper flakes, some vinegar and olive oil.
 It is most commonly served with grilled red meats which made it perfect for what I had in mind.

 This recipe for wild leek chimichurri is versatile too.
 Can’t get your hands on Ramps?
 Check out the notes section of the recipe card for how to swap out the ramps for regular leeks.

 Love this recipe?
 Have a question?
 Let me know in the comment section below.
 Want more great recipes like Wild Leek Chimichurri in your inbox each week?
 Click here for free updates!

 Pungent and delicious, the perfect ‘sauce’ to sit atop your favorite grilled meat.

 - 1 tbs olive oil

 - 2 cloves garlic

 - 1 bunch fresh parsley (about 1 cup of packed leaves)